Release Notes

 Changes Since the Last Release

-In addition to the major enhancements listed above, users of previous versions of VoltDB should take note of the following changes that might impact their existing applications.
-See the VoltDB Operator Release Notes for changes specific to the use of VoltDB on the Kubernetes platform.
+Users of previous versions of VoltDB should take note of the following changes that might impact their existing applications.
+See the Volt Operator Release Notes for changes specific to the use of VoltDB on the Kubernetes platform.

 1.1.